 Sometimes, kimchi is the only thing in my fridge that's ready to eat.
 Because the spicy Korean cabbage* preparation is fermented, it stays good for a very long time, and I buy it in large quantities because I never want to be without a mature (read: stinky) kimchi to pile atop a bowl of hot steamed rice.

-*Kimchi technically refers to a frankly stunning range of fermented vegetables—everything from cucumbers and chili peppers to perilla and mustard leaves—but its most widely available and best-known iteration contains Napa cabbage and radish, pleasantly flavored with garlic, ginger, green onion, Korean chili pepper flakes (gochugaru), and salted fish products.
+*Kimchi technically refers to a frankly stunning range of fermented vegetables—everything from cucumbers and chile peppers to perilla and mustard leaves—but its most widely available and best-known iteration contains Napa cabbage and radish, pleasantly flavored with garlic, ginger, green onion, Korean chile pepper flakes (gochugaru), and salted fish products.

 Still, one can only eat so much rice.
 And I can't count the number of times I've stood with my refrigerator door ajar, fishing out little rectangles of spicy fermented cabbage from the bottom of a glass jar, chewing pungent slivers of radish, and pondering the most existential of questions: "Isn't there more?
 Is this all there is?
 What else can I do with kimchi besides eating it straight from the jar while the refrigerator door is open?"